pantheon-systems/documentation/style-guide.md

 ## Cross-Referencing Documents

 When linking to an article in a sentence, use the exact title of the article if possible.
 If using the exact title, display it in title case.
 The link should be blue with no other formatting (bold, italics, quotations).   **Example**:

-For help with SSH keys, see Generating SSH Keys.
+For help with SSH keys, see [Generating SSH Keys](https://www.getpantheon.com/docs/articles/users/generating-ssh-keys/).

 When linking to an article in a sentence without using the exact title, display it as part of the sentence in sentence case. **Example**:
 In WordPress, [advanced custom fields can be exported to code](http://stevegrunwell.com/blog/exploring-the-wordpress-advanced-custom-fields-export-feature/ "Steve Grunwell blog, WordPress post").

 When referring to another article to provide detailed instructions that are important for completing the current task, use this format:

-For detailed instructions, see Article Title.
+For detailed instructions, see [Article Title](www.getpantheon.com).

 When cross-referencing a document as suggested reading that the user may find helpful because it is related to the task/topic, but not essential for completing the current task, use this format:

-For more information, see Article Title.
+For more information, see [Article Title](www.getpantheon.com).

 ## Elements of Style

 See [The Elements of Style](http://www.bartleby.com/141/index.html) by William Strunk and E.B.
 White for principles of composition, word usage, and writing style guidelines.

 ## Embedded Guidance (Walkthroughs)
 Walkthrough Titles - Use the associated procedure title Step title:
 Step description:

-Title - Task focused, very concise. **Example**: Add an SSH Key.
+Title: Task focused, very concise.
+**Example**: Add an SSH Key.

-Description - Give an overview of the WalkMe demonstration.
+Description: Give an overview of the WalkMe demonstration.
 This is the purpose of the task and accomplishment.   **Example**: Learn how to add and manage SSH keys.

 ## FAQs